oschl-git/jecna-wa-certificates/answers/ADFo.md

     **Automatic Row Fetch.**

-- A page process is a **specific** event that runs when a page is loaded or submitted?
+- A page process is a **specific** event that runs when a page is loaded or submitted.
+True or False?

     **True**

-- A page process is a **series** of event that run when a page is loaded or submitted?
+- A page process is a **series** of event that run when a page is loaded or submitted.
+True or False?

     **False**